On this page you will find some photos of the church and a brief history.

 Streamed on YouTube.

-9am Morning Prayer (also on Zoom.)
+9am Morning Prayer on Zoom here

 Click on the above heading to view the various govern-ing Policies

 St Peter & St Paul is a registered charity: Number 1133812